Trigent and Codec Partner to Launch Global Capability Centres in Bengaluru and Hyderabad

 PRNewswire

-Bengaluru (Karnataka) [India], March 13: Trigent Software, a US-based technology services company and Global Capability Centre (GCC) enabler with over three decades of technology experience, has announced a strategic partnership with Codec, a Dublin-headquartered digital transformation consultancy, to establish Global Capability Centres in Bengaluru and Hyderabad.
+Bengaluru (Karnataka) [India], March 14: Trigent Software, a US-based technology services company and Global Capability Centre (GCC) enabler with over three decades of technology experience, has announced a strategic partnership with Codec, a Dublin-headquartered digital transformation consultancy, to establish Global Capability Centres in Bengaluru and Hyderabad.
 The centres will serve as Codec's primary technology delivery hubs in India, anchoring the company's next phase of international growth.
+From Dublin to Deccan: Ireland's leading Microsoft partner enters India through a strategic partnership with Trigent - and is hiring now.

 Build.
 Operate.
 Transfer.